ntustison/Histograms/Text/stitched.md

-those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest (e.g., ventilation defect percentage) derived from these algorithms.
+those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms (e.g., ventilation defect percentage).
 Figure \ref{fig:motivation}
-provides a visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
-It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual, clinically-based assessment of the image can remain unchanged.
+provides a sample visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
+It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual, clinically-based assessment of the image can remain largely unchanged.

 Ultimately, we are not claiming that these algorithms are erroneous, per se.
 Much of the relevant research has been limited to quantifying differences with